GithungoIan/GithungoIan/README.md

 ### Hi there 👋, I'm Ian Githungo

-#### I'm a node.js and Rust Developer
+#### I'm a Scala and Rust Developer

-- 🌱 I’m currently learning Rust and React
+- 🌱 I’m currently learning how to leverge the power of reactive systems and also building large scale data pipelines
-- 💬 Ask me about Rust, Restful API's, node.js
+- 💬 Ask me about Scala, Reactivity, Akka, Actors, Kafka, Rust, Restful API's, node.js
 - 📫 How to reach me: githungoian53@gmail.com

 ## Connect with me: